wassbeer/war-card-game/README.md

 4.3.2 key hand
 4.4 Create distribute function
 4.4.1 Taking in the n of players and deck
-4.4.2 The index should equal a number that is divisable to 1 by the n players (%) 4.4.3 the cards should be tagged with the number of the player 4.5 For each player (playerNumber), asign the hand and number 4.6.1 Use slice array to assign the cards to the players 4.6.2 Use splice to delete te assigned part
+4.4.2 The index should equal a number that is divisible to 1 by the n players (%) 4.4.3 the cards should be tagged with the number of the player 4.5 For each player (playerNumber), assign the hand and number 4.6.1 Use slice array to assign the cards to the players 4.6.2 Use splice to delete the assigned part

 ### The war game